How to match impedance of low-noise amplifier

 1. Noise-Impedance Trade-off

-- source impedance (Zₛ) while aligning with optimum noise impedance (Zₙ) Match input impedance to
+- Match input impedance to source impedance (Zₛ) while aligning with optimum noise impedance (Zₙ)

 -